 (Read: Community Planning Factsheet – Building Biology Institute)

-In biology, the community has a similar fundamental definition.
-It is a group of interacting organisms.
-However, these organisms do not necessarily come from the same species.
-In a biological community, the members may or may not be of the same species as long as they share a common habitat.
-They interact with one another through symbiotic relations, e.g. mutualism, commensalism, or competition.
-Similarly, in ecology, a community is defined as the association of group (or groups) of species that co-inhabit a geographical area for over a particular time.
+In biology, a community is a group of interacting organisms that may be of the same species or not as long as they share a common habitat.
+They interact with one another through symbiotic relations, e.g. mutualism, parasitism, commensalism, or competition.
+Similarly, in ecology, a community is defined as the association of a group (or groups) of species that co-inhabit a geographical area over a particular time.
 To be precise, an ecological community refers to the assemblage of living organisms having symbiotic relationships among themselves, and thus functioning, at least to some degree, as an ecological unit.

-The term community comes from Latin communitatem, nominative communitas, meaning “society” or “fellowship”.
+Etymology: The term community comes from Latin “communicate”, nominative communitas, meaning “society” or “fellowship”.
 In ecology, a community is also called biocenosis.
 The term coined in 1877 by Karl Möbius, a German zoologist and ecologist.
 Synonyms: biocenosis or biocoenosis.